Candice1926/fa22-prj-pcbarko-schen176--mettler3-yc62-gianghl2/README.md

 We were successful in generating a new spotify database of 629,643 songs including various metadata: track ID, artist, a popularity index, and several acoustic/sonic features.
 Exploratory analysis included principal component analysis and correlation analysis between popularity and acoustic/sonic attributes and among the different acoustic/sonic attributes.
 We modeled song popularity from the acoustic/sonic attributes using regression and classification models.
 We found that random forest models performed best with our data and that liner models had comparably poor performance.

+In completing this project, our group developed several new capabilities including generating random alphanumeric strings to query the Spotify API, cleaning a very large dataset (scanning for duplicated, etc.), interactive plots and tables using Shiny, and comparing performance of several different models.

 Code and results for the final project are located in the "Final_Project) directory, and intermediate versions are located in the "Old_Analysis" and "Old_Data" directories.